Football in Cuba

 Football in Cuba is run by the Asociación de Fútbol de Cuba.
-The association administers the national football team, as well as the Campeonato Nacional.
+The association administers the national teams, as well as the Campeonato Nacional.

-Football is the second most popular sport in Cuba after baseball.
-It has been very popular among young people and the new generations in Cuba.
+Football has been very popular among young people and the new generations in Cuba, being among two most popular national sports.
+Approximately 40% of the people in Cuba are considered association football fans.

 History

 The first recorded football match in Cuba was in 1901.
 Football has struggled as sport in Cuba since Baseball is the number one sport in the country.
 Since the 21st Century football has enjoyed a surge of popularity amongst the youth since Raúl Castro eased restrictions media, allowing international football to be televised starting with the 2010 World Cup.